cohpy/challenge-201603-temps/README.md

 # Part One

-Given a month (say May), return a list of dates in that month that the Central Ohio Python Users Group met.
+Given a month (say February), return a list of dates in that month that the Central Ohio Python Users Group met (in the case of February, it would return 2/22/2010, 2/28/2011, 2/27/2012, 2/25/2013, 2/24/2014, and 2/29/2015.

 You can figure out those dates by implementing the following rules:

 1. The first COhPy meeting was September 28, 2009.